March 2020 Lawn Diary

 - Treat moss with a Ferrous Sulphate based product

-- Aeration - use spikes and if no frost likely then also hollow tine
+- Aeration - use spikes and if no frost likely also hollow tine heavily trod areas only

 - Light topping with the mower - use very high setting

 - Turfing jobs

 - Weed Killer

 Overall a mild winter but cloudy and overcast which favours the moss and not the grass.
 Of course that's all forgotten as the storms of February occupy our minds.
 A little more to come with the south benefiting ofrom some more settled conditions sooner rather than later according to the met office.

 Anyway, we begin with our standard post winter warning: March can give us a 'false spring' with a few weeks mild weather followed by another cold spell with some more frost.
 This means a little caution with some jobs in March.
 In addition the ground is very soft in some parts of the country so try and keep use to a minimum.
 If the postman takes a short cut across the front perhaps a little spiking is in order - the ground not the postman!
 So, stick to the normal game plan that you'll find in this Lawn Diary.

 The Met Office long range forecast for the weeks up to late March are below: